-Meanwhile, the company recorded non-recurring transactions, principally as a result of the excess of the fair value over the acquisition cost of the Investment Properties amounting to ₱0.650 billion in 2017.
+The Company recorded non-recurring transactions, principally as a result of the excess of the fair value over the acquisition cost of the Investment Properties amounting to ₱0.650 billion in 2017.
 In 2018, the fair value increment of ₱0.625 billion.

-Considering these adjustments, as well as the ₱0.029 million translation adjustment related to Pnx SG, and the fair value revaluation of land assets amounting to ₱1.220 total Comprehensive Income stood at ₱3.568 billion, 134% higher than the ₱1.527 billion re-stated report in 2017.
+Considering these adjustments, as well as the ₱0.029 million translation adjustment related to PNX SG, and the fair value revaluation of land assets amounting to ₱1.220 billion, Total Comprehensive Income reached ₱3.568 billion, 134% higher than the ₱1.527 billion re-stated report in 2017.